Gambling in the United States: Legality

-As of 2023, Louisiana and Nevada are the only states in which casino-style gambling is legal statewide, with both state and local governments imposing licensing and zoning restrictions.
+As of 2023, Louisiana and Nevada are the only states which allow casino-style gambling statewide, although both state and local governments impose licensing and zoning restrictions.
 All other states that allow casino-style gambling restrict it to small geographic areas (e.g., Atlantic City, New Jersey or Deadwood, South Dakota), or to American Indian reservations, some of which are located in or near large cities.
-The only US states that do not have casinos are Hawaii, Utah, Georgia, and South Carolina.
+The only U.S. states that do not have casinos are Hawaii, Utah, Georgia, and South Carolina.

 As domestic dependent nations, American Indian tribes have used legal protection to open casinos, which has been a contentious political issue in California and other states.
 In some states, casinos are restricted to "riverboats", large multi-story barges that are permanently moored in a body of water.

 Online gambling has been more strictly regulated: the Federal Wire Act of 1961 outlawed interstate wagering on sports, but did not address other forms of gambling; it has been the subject of court cases.
-The Unlawful Internet Gambling Enforcement Act of 2006 (UIGEA) did not specifically prohibit online gambling; instead, it outlawed financial transactions involving online gambling service providers—some offshore gambling providers reacted by shutting down their services for US customers.
+The Unlawful Internet Gambling Enforcement Act of 2006 (UIGEA) did not specifically prohibit online gambling; instead, it outlawed financial transactions involving online gambling service providers—some offshore gambling providers reacted by shutting down their services for U.S. customers.

-Other operators, however, have continued to circumvent UIGEA and have continued to service US customers.
+Other operators, however, have continued to circumvent UIGEA and have continued to service U.S. customers.
 For this reason, UIGEA has received criticism from notable figures within the gambling industry.

-In May 2025 it has been reported that Ohio lawmakers are debating Senate Bill 197, which would legalize online casino gambling and internet lottery gaming in Ohio, allowing Ohioans aged 21 and over to play games like slots and blackjack on their phones.
+In May 2025, it has been reported that Ohio lawmakers are debating Senate Bill 197, which would legalize online casino gambling and internet lottery gaming in Ohio, allowing Ohioans aged 21 and over to play games like slots and blackjack on their phones.
 The bill proposes that 99% of tax revenue from online gambling would go to the state's general fund, with 1% allocated to problem gambling programs, potentially generating millions in new revenue for priorities such as education and child care.

-In August 2025, all 50 state attorneys general signed a letter that called on the US Attorney General to “address the rampant spread of illegal offshore gaming operations” across the United States.
-The letter insists asks that the DOJ uses its authority to dismantle the financial infrastructure supporting the offshore gaming operations.
+In August 2025, all 50 state attorneys general signed a letter that called on the United States Attorney General to "address the rampant spread of illegal offshore gaming operations" across the United States.
+The letter asks that the DOJ use its authority to dismantle the financial infrastructure supporting offshore gaming operations.